 Wanna get a head start on tomorrow's reading?

-Read the rest of Chapter 2 (7 mins)
+Read the rest of Chapter 2 (or Chapter 6 in the audiobook) (7 mins)

 Click the follow button (below) to see everyone's progress in real time: